arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-references.md

 * [Test Oracle - Wikipedia][test-oracle]
 * [ThePrimeFactorsKata - Bob Martin][the-prime-factor-kata]
 * [Prime Factorization - Wolfram Mathworld][prime-factorization-wolfram]
+* [Minithesis, a minimal implementation of the core idea of Hypothesis][minithesis], also ported to Elm, Racket, Haskell, Rust and Java

 * **Discovering properties**
   * [Choosing properties for property-based testing - Scott Wlaschin][choosing-properties]
   * [How to Specify it! - John Hughes][how-to-specify-it]